Mookiepiece/strawberry-fury/README.md

 - yarn dev: run website, and you'll able to edit components and add examples and see changes.
 - yarn build_types: using typescript cli to generate ts declaration file to `dist`, folder structure is preserved.
-- yarn build_comp: excute `scripts/build.components.mjs`, using rollup to transfer every components, output to `dist/[Name]` for each folder/components. to supporting `babel-plugin-import`.
+- yarn build_comp: excute `scripts/build.components.mjs`, using rollup to transfer every components, output to `dist/[Name]` for each folder/components to supporting `babel-plugin-import`.
+This will not rollup each folder but only rollup twice! once for components another for utils, because rollup supports multiple entry points.
 - yarn build_bundle: excute `scripts/rollup.bundle.config.js`, using rollup to transfer and bundle in single output file to `dist`.
 - yarn example: require `yarn build` excuted, local testing dist files after build.
 - yarn docs_build docs_deploy: pack the website and upload to github pages.